phpvms/docs/versioned_docs/version-v7.x/installation/legacy-upgrade.md

 Where

-- `db_host` - The database host where your legacy phpVMS install is
+- `db_host` - The database host where your legacy phpvms install is
-- `db_name` - The database username for your legacy phpVMS install
+- `db_name` - The database username for your legacy phpvms install
-- `db_pass` - Database password for your legacy phpVMS install.
+- `db_pass` - Database password for your legacy phpvms install.

 Example: